Using the ODISSEI Secure Supercomputer

 Researchers interested in using this facility can express their interest by filling in the form.
 Our team will contact interested parties to discuss the possibilities.

-Pilot projects using OSSC
+Projects using OSSC

 In June 2018, Statistics Netherlands and SURFsara completed a successful Proof of Concept (PoC) of the ODISSEI Secure Supercomputer.
 The Proof of Concept investigated whether safe links between CBS microdata and the very large genetic dataset of the Dutch Twin Register (NTR), which is stored at SURF, were possible within OSSC.
 This linkage has been successfully established.